Dre Campbell Farm

 13. Hose Them

-These pesky pests are no match for a gardener armed with a hose.
+These pesky insects are no match for a gardener armed with a hose.
 Simply turn the hose on and direct the water at the hornworms.

 The force of the water will knock them off of the plants.
 You can then collect them and dispose of them.